xiaodongliang/extract-view.and.data.api/README.md

 ## Description

 The workflow-node.js-server-view.and.data.api sample exercises demonstrates the Autodesk View and Data API authorization, translation, viewing processes mentioned in the Quick Start guide.
-It also demonstrates how to extract the 'bubble' files from the Autodesk server for storing and viewing them locally.
+It also demonstrates how to extract the 'bubbles' files from the Autodesk server for storing and viewing them locally.

 It closely follows the steps described in the documentation: